Moving to Thailand from the USA: tips for a smooth relocation in 2026

 -

-Thailand’s new digital nomad visa allows US remote workers to stay for up to 180 days per entry, with multiple entries permitted over a 5-year span.
+Thailand's Destination Thailand Visa (DTV) allows US remote workers to stay for up to 180 days per entry, with multiple entries permitted over a five-year span.

-- The nationwide rollout of Thailand’s e-visa platform in January 2025 has simplified the application process for US citizens relocating long-term.
+- The nationwide rollout of Thailand's e-visa platform has simplified the application process for US citizens relocating long-term.

 - Major expat hubs like Bangkok, Chiang Mai, Phuket, Hua Hin, and Koh Samui offer active communities, international schools, and healthcare geared toward Americans.

-- Thailand’s low cost of living continues to attract US expats, with two-bedroom homes available from $200/month and local meals starting around $2.50.
+- Thailand's cost of living continues to attract US expats, with two-bedroom apartments available from $300600/month outside city centers and local meals starting around $24.

 Discovering Thailand: a gateway for American expats

-Thinking of making Thailand your new home?
-With its vibrant culture, low cost of living, and unforgettable scenery, Thailand offers Americans a dynamic blend of tradition and modern comfort.
+Moving to Thailand as an American offers a dynamic blend of tradition and modern comfort.
+With its vibrant culture, relatively low cost of living, and unforgettable scenery, Thailand gives Americans a lifestyle that is hard to find elsewhere.
 Here are a few quick facts to get you started.

 Quick facts about Thailand you should know